exo-archives/aio-ecm-dms/README.txt

 	* [ECM-3151] - Cannot set value for auto created property(but is not protected)
 	* [ECM-3306] - No label appears when the label has not been translated

+	* [ECM-3159] - In FE cannot select the "*:" role when assigning permission to a group
+	* [ECM-3242] - Unexpected customer work
+	* [ECM-3220] - Change style of <A> tag to be sure that it is "visible" by default

 ** Improvement
 	* [ECM-3300] - Automaticaly redirected to the 1st page after removing an element not located on the 1st page
 	* [ECM-3344] - Change the way content-validation is stored in DMS
 	* [ECM-3346] - Finish the code to sort any column in JCR FE
 	* [ECM-2981] - Show allow user view property of root drive node if the node is not real root node

+	* [ECM-3213] - Allow to apply permissions on taxonomies and filter them
+	* [ECM-3211] - Allow XML files to be used at the same time as properties files in business process archives
+	* [ECM-3208] - Include the JCR console into the Maven build

 ** New Feature
 	* [ECM-3149] - Create gadgets for delivering information on documents